 - Sleepiness or intense relaxation

 Misusing painkillers can lead quickly to painkiller addiction.
 Sadly, this type of addiction makes a mess of the life of the person using the pain pills.
 Prescription painkillers can even damage the lives of others around the addicted person.
+If you or someone you know is struggling, visit a drug detox center to get professional help.

 There are many negative results of painkiller addiction.
 These include: